talex-touch/talex-touch/README.md

 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2Ftalex-touch%2Ftalex-touch.svg?type=small)](https://app.fossa.com/projects/git%2Bgithub.com%2Ftalex-touch%2Ftalex-touch?ref=badge_small)

-> 2.0.0 version is now under dev and alpha test.
+> 2.0.0 version is now under development and beta testing.

-We are proud that our re-designed 2.0.0 version is developing and under test.
+We are proud that our re-designed 2.0.0 version is actively developing and under beta test.
 Download from the `releases` with pre-release and fork this project with making contributions, any `Pull Request` and `Issues` are welcomed!

 Download it and feedback!